Introduction

 Clinical Implications of ECG Interpretation: Understanding AFib Risks

 The Continuous Learning Model of MaxYield™ ensures that the algorithm improves with each use, enhancing diagnostic yield over time.
-Real-world examples, such as the Apple Heart Study, demonstrate how wearable technology can reliably detect abnormal heart patterns, facilitating timely clinical actions and reducing reliance on traditional in-clinic ECGs.
+Real-world examples, such as the Apple Heart Study, demonstrate how technology can reliably detect abnormal heart patterns, facilitating timely clinical actions and reducing reliance on traditional in-clinic ECGs.

 Enhancing ECG Analysis: The Role of Advanced Technology in Differentiating AFib